-To ensure good stewardship of the 340B program, hospitals participating in the program should structure hospital policies and practices to demonstrate their commitment.
-That demonstration of commitment includes sharing publicly how 340B savings are used to benefit the community, by, for example reaching more eligible patients and providing more comprehensive services for those in the community.
+To ensure good stewardship of the 340B program, participating hospitals should structure hospital policies and practices in a way that demonstrates their commitment to the program.
+That demonstration of commitment includes sharing publicly how 340B savings are used to benefit the community by, for example, reaching more eligible patients and providing more comprehensive services for those in the community.

-The following principles serve as the foundation for every 340B hospitals’ good stewardship of the program.
-To align with this “Commitment to Good Stewardship Principles,” 340B hospitals would:
+The following principles serve as the foundation for every 340B hospitals’ good stewardship of the program: